rickellis/Astro/README.md

 Returns an object containing:

     {
-        phaseAngle: The illuminated fraction of the moon in radians
+        phase: The illuminated fraction of the moon in radians
-        illumination: The percentage of the illuminated area of the disk
+        fraction: The percentage of the illuminated area of the disk as as fraction
+        illumination: The percentage of illumination (fraction * 100)
         phase: moon phase as a number between 0 and 1.
 See below for meaning:
     }